eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 From your VM, try to access a file in the storage account.
 If you can access a file, then everything is working.

-For the purposes of testing this all out, I allowed anonymous access to the containers on the storage account I was testing with.
+For the purposes of testing this all out, I allowed anonymous access to the containers on the storage account I was testing with. **Do not allow anonymous access on a storage account unless you explicitly need to e.g. hosting files for anyone to download**

 I placed a simple text file in the storage account and ran curl against the private DNS record.